bluntspoon/bluntspoon.github.io/about.md

 ---

 - 🙂 I am Andrew Bevan from [Durban, South Africa](https://goo.gl/maps/rQsiecctb9SovcdG9). 🔴🔵🟡🟢
-- 🔭 I’m a Senior Developer working on few large projects using the Microsoft Tech Stack at one of the largest iGaming Platform Providers [Derivco](https://www.derivco.com).
+- 🔭 I’m a Senior Developer working on few large projects using the Microsoft Tech Stack for [Derivco](https://www.derivco.com) one of the largest iGaming Platform Providers.
 - 🌱 I’m currently learning more about Cloud Technologies while furthering my skills as a Software Architect.
 - 😄 Pronouns: he/him/his
 - ⚡ Fact: I enjoy spending time with my family and friends.